XPersPective/signal/README.md

 ```

-### AncestorChannelProvider
+### ChannelProvider

 Creates a channel, store it, and expose it to its descendants.
-A AncestorChannelProvider manages the lifecycle of the channel.
+A ChannelProvider manages the lifecycle of the channel.

 ```
 void main() => runApp(MyApp());